Holly O’Donnell – CEO

 A former modern dancer, Bossing holds a B.S. in performance studies from Northwestern University and his J.D. from the New York University School of Law.

-BETHANY LILLY – Deputy Director of Policy & Legal Advocacy
+MONICA PORTER – Policy & Legal Advocacy Attorney

 Before joining the Bazelon Center, Kathy was a communications and organizational strategy consultant and mentor to nonprofits, social enterprises, and small businesses.
 She was also a communications and data specialist at the Social Innovation Fund of the Corporation for National and Community Service, and spent nine years at Mental Health America (MHA), first as the manager of its public awareness initiative, Campaign for America’s Mental Health, and then as the Director of Affiliate Services, providing peer networking opportunities, organizational capacity trainings and technical assistance for its more than 200 member non-profit organizations.
 Her years at MHA kindled her passion and commitment to furthering the goals of the mental health movement.

 A long-time Northern Virginia resident, Kathy graduated with a BA in Liberal Studies from American University and an MS in Organization Development and Knowledge Management from George Mason University.
 She is a member of the Chesapeake Bay Organization Development Network and was the managing director of the volunteer organization, UnSectored, which facilitated online and offline conversations, training and experiences related to social innovation and social enterprise.

 Jalyn Radziminski is the Communications Manager for the Bazelon Center and is personally driven to unify academic, grassroots, nonprofit, legal, and policy initiatives to foster social and systematic change through intersectional and integrated approaches.